Last Updated: November 2018

 We only canvass outdoors to promote our Lifesaving Lottery, tin collections and at public and charity managed events where permission has been granted by the relevant authorities.
 We regularly monitor the service level of our outdoor canvassing partners through a network of managers and team leaders, and all feedback, whether positive or negative is immediately communicated and actioned where necessary.

-A robust complaints policy, backed up by Independent Arbitration through IBAS has ensured that the few complaints received are dealt with quickly and efficiently and to the complete satisfaction of the all parties concerned.
+A robust complaints policy, backed up by Independent Arbitration through IBAS has ensured that the few complaints we do receive are dealt with quickly and efficiently and to the complete satisfaction of the all parties concerned.

 Through our partner organisations, all canvassers are trained to a very high standard.
 The partner organisations training programmes are approved by us and our ongoing monitoring processes have been held up as one of the best in the industry.
 These programmes include the completion of the Dementia Friends Awareness course.

-All supplier partners are committed to the abiding by the guidelines laid out within this Canvassing Code of Practice.
+All supplier partners, including telephone canvassing organisation, Unity4, are committed to the abiding by the guidelines laid out within this Canvassing Code of Practice.

 Telephone canvassing guidelines